Chia-Network/chia-dev-guides/guides/crash-course/chialisp.md

 import TabItem from '@theme/TabItem';
 ```

-To get started with Chialisp you will first want to install the Chia Dev Tools.
-You can refer to the [Chia Dev Tools repository](https://github.com/Chia-Network/chia-dev-tools) for more information, but the summary of the installation is here:
+To get started with Chialisp, you will first want to [install Chia Dev Tools](https://github.com/Chia-Network/chia-dev-tools).

+Here is a summary of the instructions:

 ```mdx-code-block
 <Tabs groupId="OS"